 “make available for review to any enrolled or prospective student upon request, a copy of the documents describing the institution’s accreditation and its State, Federal, or tribal approval or licensing.
 The institution must also provide its students or prospective students with contact information for filing complaints with its accreditor and with its State approval or licensing entity and any other relevant State official or agency that would appropriately handle a student’s complaint.”

-To comply with this regulation, Caldwell College provides the following information to our prospective and current students:
+To comply with this regulation, Caldwell University provides the following information to our prospective and current students:

 The New Jersey Commission on Higher Education

 3624 Market Street, 2nd Floor West, Philadelphia, PA 19104

 Students have the right to file a complaint with the U.S. Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.
 Contact the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202.

 Allegations of harassment should be addressed through the Anti-Harassment Policy and the Grievance Procedure which can be found in the Caldwell University C-Book and Residence Hall Handbook.